 The boss's design change was carried over to the title screen as well.
 Note that the original sprite had blood dripping from its mouth; the sprite palettes were not altered in the US version, resulting in a set of very red teeth for the Man-Eating Plant.

-The musical notes that the boss spits out in the prototype were replaced with bubbles in the US version.
+The three types of musical notes that the boss spits out in the prototype were replaced with bubbles in the US version.

 Planet of the Apes/Pumpkin-Ghost

 |Seize him!
 I will give you the honor of becoming my slave!|

 The Pumpkin-Ghost boss fight was originally a blatant parody of the film Planet of the Apes, complete with an ape riding horseback and a very cartoony version of the famous Statue of Liberty scene in the background.
 Graphical differences aside, the two bosses behave identically to each other, though you can crawl underneath the Pumpkin-Ghost boss without taking damage.
 The background graphics were completely erased in the US version, similar to the microphone and amp in the Audrey II/Man-Eating Plant room.